keiji-imai/blog/content/posts/mags_design/index.md

 ## Summary

 We've now designed a cool chess robot, but actually building it will be hard.
 I'll order parts by the beginning of IAP (MIT's january term) so that we can hit the ground running with manufacturing and assembly.

-Please leave a comment or reach out to me if you have any suggestions or questions!